 If you eliminate odor causing bacteria, you will eliminate body odor!

-The armpit detox mask mentioned above can help, but in general, it's a great idea to keep cool, shower or bathe a little more often, keep your natural deodorant to hand and if necessary, freshen up your armpits with the help of a spray bottle and cotton balls or cotton pad.
+The armpit detox mask mentioned above can help, but in general, it’s a great idea to keep cool, shower or bathe a little more often, keep your natural deodorant to hand and if necessary, freshen up your armpits (especially if you get an armpit rash) with the help of a spray bottle and cotton balls or cotton pad.